-In May of 2019, the EKABA Foundation (the KALAM Space for Fine Arts) hosts an International Scientific Symposium on Safety in Heritage to start an international conversation regarding safety in cultural assets, paying special attention to visitors.
-In this way, specific challenges that go beyond the safety requirements in construction and public spaces shall be considered, as safety must be paired with the protection of the asset’s values, as well as accounting for the specific risks associated with the tourist and cultural use of the heritage such as the lack of familiarity with the setting on the part of visitors, the access to areas that are usually restricted, or the implementation of occasional or provisional uses with large-scale occupation as well as the asset’s maintenance.
+In May of 2019, Kalam through the EKABA Foundation (the KALAM Space for Fine Arts) hosted an International Scientific Symposium on Safety in Heritage to start an international conversation regarding safety in cultural assets, paying special attention to visitors.
+In this way, specific challenges that go beyond the safety requirements in construction and public spaces were considered, as safety must be paired with the protection of the asset’s values, as well as accounting for the specific risks associated with the tourist and cultural use of the heritage such as the lack of familiarity with the setting on the part of visitors, the access to areas that are usually restricted, or the implementation of occasional or provisional uses with large-scale occupation as well as the asset’s maintenance.

 Creates a space for interdisciplinary and international conversation and debate, by gathering academia, and the institutional, professional, and corporate worlds.